untoldengine/UntoldEngine/docs/API/UsingUntoldEngineCLI.md

 The `--splat-*` flags cook the capture on the way: register it onto its mesh twin, crop away floaters and the captured floor, drop near-transparent splats, and choose the spherical-harmonics degree and chunk size.
-They apply identically regardless of which source format was used, since both are read into the same in-memory representation before any cooking happens.
+They apply identically regardless of which source format was used: a `.ply` is streamed through the cook in windows, a `.spz` is decoded whole (its container is not streamable), and both feed the same cook and writer.

 ```bash
 untoldengine export --input sofa.ply --output Gaussians/sofa.untoldgs \